-1) Please indicate your interest in SDS 311R by selecting the course during pre-enrollment.
+1) Please indicate your interest in SDS 311R by selecting the second section of the course during pre-enrollment.

 3) Those who pre-enrol (course selection) will be emailed an application.
 You may also request an application by emailing email@example.com.
 To apply for this course, please submit completed application, a letter of interest and CV via email.
-(Deadline - October 6th 2017).
+(Deadline - TBD).

 Give reference to yourself and your reasons for wanting to take part in this learning opportunity.
 Identify something that you want to learn and something that you can offer to others.